denoland/manual/node.md

 - And finally, a general section of
   [frequently asked questions](./npm_nodejs/faqs.md)

-That being said, there are some differences that cannot be overcome:
+That being said, some differences cannot be overcome:

 - Node has a plugin system that is incompatible with Deno, and Deno will never support Node plugins.
 If the Node code you want to use requires a "native"